 Euton Daley MBE

-Artist, mentor and producer, I have over 30 years experience working in the arts.
-Having developed and managed Pegasus Theatre specialising in youth and community work for over 20 years, my focus is now as a consultant, project manager, performance poet and DJ.
-My second book #Ending the Silence was published in 2018.
+Artist, Director, Mentor and Producer, I have over 40 years’ experience working in the arts.
+Having developed and managed Pegasus Theatre specialising in youth and community work for over 20 years, my focus is currently on developing my creative practice within the framework of the African- heritage experience.

 Find out more about my other latest projects here.

 Produced by Kuumba Nia Arts & Unlock the Chains Collective

 "Every so often there is a piece that touches the soul.
 SOLD is one such show"